spatial-data-lab/knime-python-spatial-statistic-nodes/README.md

 9. Add new file in src folder

-10. Make sure you have install all the package in the conda environment too (for example my_python_env environment we created)
+10. Make sure you have install all the package you used in your python script too (for example `libpysal`  )

+### Build

 ### Understand the structure of the project